 Finally, breathe and open your mind and body to the world around you as you dive deep into your practice.

-I'm Carmita, I enjoy writing, yoga, meditation, and spreading the word about how to deepen connection with food, earth, and animals so we can understand how we all are connected and can co-exist in this life.
+I'm Carmita, I enjoy writing, yoga, meditation, and spreading the word about how to deepen connection with food, earth, and animals.
+So we can understand how we all are connected and learn how to co-exist with nature and the world.